Queensland's Electric Super Highway

 Phase 3 of the Queensland Electric Super Highway will add 23 locations to the existing network to link more regional and rural locations.
 It will deliver further connections along the Queensland/New South Wales border with 2 charging site locations planned at Goondiwindi and Stanthorpe.

 Once completed, Phase 3 will connect electric vehicle drivers across a range of routes—from Brisbane to Mount Isa (via the Dinosaur Trail locations), Goondiwindi to Emerald, Cunnamulla to Barcaldine and Longreach to Cairns.
-View a map of the Queensland Electric Super Highway (PDF, 640KB), including Phase 3 Western Queensland locations.
+View a map of the Queensland Electric Super Highway, including Phase 3 Western Queensland locations.

-A number of these fast-charging stations were commissioned, including:
+A number of these fast-charging stations have been commissioned, including:

 - Barcaldine